 The thing has become too public and common.
-In early days great men dying required to be buried in the holiest sanctuary going.
+In early days, great men, dying, required to be buried in the holiest sanctuary going.
 Sometimes the great bust was transferred to Westminster Abbey; but, of late, the monuments are becoming so numerous, the company so mixed, and the exhibition so like a show-box, that the modern multiplication of Orders has made many Knights very shy of wearing them.
-Thus the Abbey has lost a great proportion of its rank and celebrity; and I have been told of a gentleman of distinction, who, having died of a consumption, and being asked where he wished to be buried, replied, "Anywhere but Westminster Abbey."
+Thus the Abbey has lost a great proportion of its rank and celebrity; and I have been told of a gentleman of distinction, who, having died of a consumption, and being asked where he wished to be buried, replied, "any where but Westminster Abbey."

-To resume, however, the course of my narrative-the celebrity of the "olive branch" every day increased, and the number of his visitors so rapidly augmented, that the showman considered that the day when he should be committed to the Tower would be to him no trifling misfortune.
+To resume, however, the course of my narra-

+tive-the celebrity of the "olive branch" every day increased, and the number of his visitors so rapidly augmented, that the priest and showman considered that the day when he should be committed to the Tower would be to them no trifling misfortune.
 Even the ladies conceived there was something musical in his grunt, and some tried to touch it off upon their pianos.
-So gentle, so sleek and silvery were his well-scrubbed bristles, that everybody patted his fat sides.
-Standing on his bare feet, his beautifully arched back, rising like a rainbow, overtopped half his visitors; and he became so great and general a favourite, that, though he came from Ireland, nobody even thought of inquiring whether he was a Papist or Protestant grunter!
+So gentle, so sleek and silvery were his well-scrubbed bristles, that every body patted his fat sides.
+Standing on his bare feet, his beautifully arched back, rising like a rainbow, overtopped half his visitors; and he became so great and general a favourite, that, though he came from Ireland, nobody even thought of inquiring whether he was a papist or protestant grunter!

-One day, however, the most unforeseen and grievous misfortune that ever happened to so fine an animal, at once put an end to all his glories, and to the abundant pickings of his keeper.
+One day, however, the most unforeseen and grievous misfortune that ever happened to so fine an animal, at once put an end to all his glories, and to the abundant pickings of his chaplain.